uc-cdis/heal-platform-sdk/README.md

 These notebooks perform optimally within a HEAL Gen3 Workspace and the notebooks will be automatically installed to a user's workspace when the workspace is initiated.
 However, you may also use these notebooks on your local machine.

-### VLMD validation
+### VLMD extraction and validation

-The [VLMD validation docs](heal/vlmd/README.md) describe how to use the SDK for validating VLMD dictionaries.
+The [VLMD documentation](heal/vlmd/README.md) describe how to use the SDK for extracting and validating VLMD dictionaries.

 ### Run tests